 1. I Hate You

+This is at the top of the list for things you should never say to your spouse – and for good reason!
 Hate is a very strong word, and by telling your partner that you hate him, you are saying that you hate his whole being, not just something that he did.
 I don’t know if anyone has ever told you that he or she hates you, but, trust me, it’s not something that is easily forgotten.
-You can hate war, poverty, or childhood illnesses, but, it’s just not a word that should be used on your partner.
+You can hate war, poverty, or childhood illnesses, but, it’s just not a word that should be used on your partner – no matter how angry or hurt you may feel.

 2. You Never…